 The Best $2000 Premium Mini-ITX Gaming PC Build – February 2023

 This system is designed for gamers who want a compact system but aren’t willing to sacrifice performance to get it.
-The $2,000 Ultimate Mini-ITX Gaming PC Build has all the power of a full-blown desktop gaming PC, packed into a compact, stylish case that’s dwarfed by standard towers.
+The $2,000 Premium Mini-ITX Gaming PC Build has all the power of a full-blown desktop gaming PC, packed into a compact, stylish case that’s dwarfed by standard towers.
 Amazingly, there’s no price premium to pay to get such a unique PC, making this PC a pretty good value too.

 Just as important as all the computational firepower used in this system is the case, which truly defines this build.
-The Cooler Master NR200 brings high-end capabilities down to a compact size and a very reasonable price.
+The NR200 from Cooler Master brings high-end capabilities down to a compact size and a very reasonable price.
 With competitors only available from boutique manufacturers at over twice the price, the NR200 stands alone.
-Inside, you’ll be installing 16GB of fast DDR4-3600 RAM, a speedy 1TB PCIe Gen 4 solid-state drive, and a fantastic air cooler from Scythe.
-Keeping the system running is a compact 700W Platinum-rated SFX power supply, which will have more than enough power for all the gear in this build.
+Inside, you’ll be installing 32GB of fast DDR5-6000 RAM, a 1TB PCIe Gen 4 solid-state drive, and a 120mm tower cooler from Scythe.
+Keeping the system running is a compact 650W Gold-rated SFX power supply, which will have more than enough power for all the gear in this build.

 To see recommended accessories for this build, just scroll down to the bottom of this page, or check out our dedicated Monitor Buyer’s Guide and Peripherals Buyer’s Guide.
 Throughout this guide, you’ll see direct links to Amazon or Newegg for US readers, and our Amazon links will auto-convert for readers in the UK, Canada, and parts of the EU, with automatic reginal substitutions made where necessary.
 To support continued development of these guides, please use these links when you’re ready to buy your ITX machine!